warrensbox/terraform-switcher/README.md

 3. Hit **Enter** to select the desired version.

-### Use .tfswitch.toml file  (For uprivilege users/ non-admin - users with limited privilege on their computer)
+### Use .tfswitch.toml file  (For non-admin - users with limited privilege on their computers)
 This is similiar to using a .tfswitchrc file, but you can specify a custom binary path for your terraform installation

 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/tfswitch/tfswitch-v8.gif" alt="drawing" style="width: 170px;"/>